Clearwater Beach, Florida October 6–9, 2022

 - Mobility-accessible doors with at least 32 inches of clear door width

 There are three restaurants in the hotel as well as a poolside café and bar.
 Here is a link to the page that describes these options: https://www.marriott.com/en-us/hotels/tpasi-sheraton-sand-key-resort/dining/

 The Island Grille, which offers sandwiches, salads, and soup, is the least expensive of the hotel restaurants.

 Lighting: There are LED bulbs in the conference rooms.
 It is important that the lighting is not altered suddenly (light switches being turned on or off) because this creates an unsafe environment for some conference participants.

 PowerPoints: Since projection makes presentations inaccessible for some conference participants, we have decided that we will not use PowerPoint or other means of presentation that require projection.
 In many cases, printed handouts work just as well to convey main points.

 Papers: Please have printed copies of your paper with 12 point and 18 point font available at the beginning of your presentation so audience members can follow along if this is helpful to them.
 (In the past, it has been possible to print papers at the hotel.
 I expect this will be the case this year as well.)

-Please feel free to contact Shay Welch using the contact form below with any questions.
+Please feel free to contact Tempest Henning using the contact form below with any questions.